 With special horses comes the need for unique technology to diagnose and pinpoint problems.
 Cave Creek Equine recently purchased a Standing Equine MRI system from Hallmarq Veterinary Imaging to complement its other lameness diagnostic tools.
 Diagnostic in over 90% of lameness cases, this gold-standard modality aids informed treatment decisions to provide owners more definitive information on prognosis and their horse’s ability to return to work.

-Dr. Walker, who has previous experience working with the Hallmarq standing MRI system, joined Cave Creek Equine to add her expertise to the practice:
+Dr Walker, who has previous experience working with the Hallmarq standing MRI system, joined Cave Creek Equine to add her expertise to the practice:

 “I started working with Hallmarq’s Standing Equine MRI back in 2008 and came to appreciate the ease of use and safety aspects of the system.
 In addition, Hallmarq offers a modular installation option; we were able to drop in a completed system, set it on a concrete slab, connect to Internet and power – and start scanning immediately.
 We did at least two MRIs every day for the first two weeks.
 It was nice knowing that the second it hit the ground, we were able to get good diagnostic quality images from the outset.”

-Walker added, “For us, the most important reason why Cave Creek is specialized more so than others, is that we are able to diagnose some of the more complicated problems with the diagnostic tools we have, including nuclear scintigraphy (bone scan) and dynamic endoscopy, in addition to the standing MRI and others”.
+Walker added, “For us, the most important reason why Cave Creek is specialised more so than others, is that we are able to diagnose some of the more complicated problems with the diagnostic tools we have, including nuclear scintigraphy (bone scan) and dynamic endoscopy, in addition to the standing MRI and others”.

 Combining knowledge and expertise:

 “Every sport has different demands.
-Having specialized training and experience helps the challenging process of detecting subtle nuances in each equine athlete.
-Each equestrian discipline places different demands on the horse’s body” said Dr. Vidal.
+Having specialised training and experience helps the challenging process of detecting subtle nuances in each equine athlete.
+Each equestrian discipline places different demands on the horse’s body” said Dr Vidal.
 “These horses suffer different types and frequencies of injuries in certain regions of limbs, like the carpus and fetlock, particularly prone to injury in racehorses for example, whereas the hoof, coffin joint and navicular region, are ubiquitously affected, regardless of the discipline.”

 “It is very important for a sports medicine practice to have solid, high-quality imaging.
 Cave Creek Equine has been a leader in MRI imaging for many years throughout the valley.
 Now, with the addition of the Hallmarq standing MRI, the quality of the standing images that we’ve produced since Lea joined the team are in line with the exceptional quality of the other imaging we currently offer.
 The exceptional image quality produced by our practice has been recognized by the radiology community which routinely review and interpret our MRI images.”